 - when to iterate or test more, and

-These choices are mostly based on instinct and experience, utilizing any facts and study that may be accessible.
+These choices are mostly based on instinct and experience, utilizing any facts and studies that may be accessible.

-- Collaborate and listen: Acquiring fresh perspective and unique expertise from collaborating teammates gives us the confidence to answer any questions that are brought up during the ideation sessions.
+- Collaborate and listen: Acquiring fresh perspectives and unique expertise from collaborating teammates gives us the confidence to answer any questions that are brought up during the ideation sessions.

-Now that you have understood what is iterative design process, let's move to conclusion.
+Now that you have understood the iterative design process, let's move to the conclusion.

-The iterative process can be adapted whenever need be, by involving multiple resources from different departments of the organization, collaborating, working asynchronously to get work done faster and efficiently.
+The iterative process can be adapted whenever the need is, by involving multiple resources from different departments of the organization, collaborating, and working asynchronously to get work done faster and efficiently.